gscottqueen/user-guide/about.md

 ```
 #DadLife
 I took some time off to be about that #DadLife, and now I have two girls.
 The world is much different now, and I am 100% ok with it.
-They are the coolest thing I have ever done, and I live for spending time with them.
+They are the coolest thing I have ever done, and I live to spend time with them.
 ```

-> Durring Covid 19
+> During Covid 19
 ## Tech Lead
 Spent most of my working hours getting really, really good at React, Gatsby, JS, somewhat good at Angular, Typescript, and Webpack.